drhash-cn/graph-hashing/schash/README.md

-The datasets and source code of SCHash are for SCHash: Speedy Simplicial Complex Neural Networks via Randomized Hashing in SIGIR 2023.
+The datasets and source code of SCHash, implemented by Xuan Tan, are for SCHash: Speedy Simplicial Complex Neural Networks via Randomized Hashing in SIGIR 2023.

 # SCHash